influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/parameterized-queries.md

 func main() {
     // Use the $placeholder syntax in a query to reference parameter placeholders
     // for input data.
-    // The following SQL query contains the placeholders $room and $min_temp. query := `
+    // The following InfluxQL query contains the placeholders $room and $min_temp. query := `
         SELECT *
         FROM home